Restaurant Award flexibility during coronavirus

 The information below outlines the Schedule I provisions that applied between 1 July 2020 and 27 September 2020.
 This information is historical and no longer applies.

 Requirements of a direction under Schedule I

-From the first full pay period on or after 1 July 2020, if an employer gives a direction under Schedule I, they have to tell the employee in writing that the employer agrees to the Commission arbitrating any disputes about that direction.
+From the first full pay period on or after 1 July 2020, if an employer gave a direction under Schedule I, they had to tell the employee in writing that the employer agreed to the Commission arbitrating any disputes about that direction.

-Any direction given under Schedule I stops applying at the earlier date of either:
+Any direction given under Schedule I stopped applying at the earlier date of either:

-- when the employer withdraws, revokes or replaces the direction, or
+- when the employer withdrew, revoked or replaced the direction, or

 - on 27 September 2020.

 While Schedule I applied, an employer could direct their employees to perform any tasks that the employee had the skill and competency for, even if those tasks weren’t in the employee’s usual classification or normal work.
 The tasks had to be safe and the employee needed to have all the appropriate licences and qualifications to perform the tasks.

 When an employee performed duties of a higher classification than their normal classification for less than 2 hours in a day, the employer needed to pay the employee at the higher classification rate for the hours they performed the duties.
 If the employee performed duties of a higher classification for 2 hours or more in a day, the employer needed to pay them at the higher classification rate for the whole day.